defano/wyldcard/README.md

 Parts may be addressed in HyperTalk by their name, number, or ID, and a part can refer to itself as `me`.
 (Use the "Button Info..." and "Field Info..." commands from the "Objects" to view the name, number and ID assigned to a part.)
 You can refer to buttons and fields on other cards in the stack, too (for example, `card button "Push Me" of card 3`).

-When referring to a part, only those parts that exist on the current card or background are accessible.
-For example, `get the width of cd btn id 7` fails if `cd btn id 7` is not on the current card.
-To refer to a part on a different card or background, specify the card or background explicitly.
-For example, `get the width of cd btn id 7 of card 13` or `put "Neato!" into fld "Reaction" of the next background`.

 ### Part IDs

-Each part in the stack (but not the stack itself) is assigned a unique ID which never changes and will never be reused (even if the part is deleted).
+Each part in the stack is assigned a unique ID which never changes and will never be reused (even if the part is deleted).
 A part can be referred to in script by its ID.
 For example:

 ```
 hide card button id 0